 Fit

 Lastly, we'll cover fit so you can see how several of the jackets in our review measured up in terms of hood fit, torso, and sleeve length.
 Recently, the gear industry has begun to finally expand the sizes offered for their products.
 Some of the softshells in our review include a size range from XXS-XXL.
-Offering a wider array of sizes seems like the least companies can do to make sure that the outdoors are accessible to everyone.
+Offering a wider array of sizes seems like the least companies can do to make sure that the outdoors is accessible to everyone.

 No matter how active a softshell might be, the fit of the body and hood can vary wildly.

 Finding the correct fit in your jacket is vitally important for your overall experience while wearing it.
 It should be form-fitting but not too snug.
-You will want to make sure that you can wear a few layers underneath — at the very least a base layer and a fleece — ideally even a thin insulated jacket.
+You will want to make sure that you can wear a few layers underneath — at the very least, a base layer and a fleece — ideally even a thin insulated jacket.
 You don't want it to be too loose because extra space lets in the cold.
 It's also smart to check that it does not ride up when you lift your arms and that the jacket stays in place during all kinds of movement.